Individual Therapy for Addiction

-Therapy allows patients to have a confidential and safe environment where they can discuss all of their difficulties.
-When a patient is in an individual therapy session, they can converse one-on-one with a treatment therapist.
-In this kind of therapy, patients can discuss their personal experiences with substance addiction and how it has negatively affected their lives.
+While in an individual therapy session, patients can discuss their personal experiences with drug or alcohol use.
+They can talk about how addiction has negatively affected their lives.
 A therapist can work with them to identify the triggers and underlying causes of their substance addiction.
-This allows them to begin developing a strategy to address those issues healthily.
+This allows them to begin developing a strategy to address those issues in a healthy way.

-Patients in substance addiction treatment will start their journey with medical detox.
+Patients in substance addiction treatment will start their journey with a medical detoxification process.
 This is the process of purging the body of all substances to relieve withdrawal symptoms and cravings.
 The process usually takes a week and must be done before the patient enters treatment.
-From there, with a clear head, the patient will enter either a residential or intensive outpatient treatment program.
+From there, with a clear head, the patient will enter either a residential addiction treatment program or an intensive outpatient program.

-Because substance addiction affects everybody on different levels, both psychologically and emotionally, patients must have access to resources that can heal them.
+Since substance addiction affects everybody on different levels (both psychologically and emotionally), patients must have access to resources that can heal them.
 This is where therapy comes into play.

-- Encouraging change in the lives of patients in recovery
+- Encouraging change in the lives of recovering individuals

 - Providing guidance and support throughout the recovery process